QTrainerAI & QTurkAI Instructions

 3. Paid Level

-QTrainerAI and QTurkAI are currently free during the testing period — every new account starts on the Free tier.
-The Paid tier raises trial caps, adds more QRNG channels per trial (so each trial draws on more quantum data), and adds the ability to book dedicated QRNG hardware time.
-It is the exact same core application — the Free tier lets you fully exercise the system.
+QTrainerAI and QTurkAI are public demonstrations during the testing period — every new account starts on the Free tier.
+The Paid tier moderates demand on the QRNG hardware by raising trial caps, adding more QRNG channels per trial, and adding the ability to book dedicated QRNG hardware time.
+It is the same core application; the Free tier lets you exercise the basic system.

 FeatureFree TierPaid Tier ($30/Month)